neontapir/neontapir.github.io/_posts/2018/2018-12-11-Work-Breakdown,-Accuracy-of-Estimates-6x4.md

 status: publish
 published: true
 meta:
 _edit_last: "1"
-type: post
 ---

-## Agile Chuck Wagon, season 6, episode 4
+### Agile Chuck Wagon, season 6, episode 4

 Chuck talks about the hierarchy of work items, and what level of estimation is useful for each.
-Keep in mind what you are using the estimate for.

-  (length: 11 min)
+Keep in mind what you are using the estimate for. (length: 11 min)